-Any matter or situation not specifically regulated or determined herein shall automatically be the subject of the judgment and discretion of the Race Committee and its decisions made alone or in cooperation with the The Catalina Classic Paddleboard Association, Inc., as the case may be, with respect to those matters or things as to which this body of rules is silent, shall be binding and final.
+Any matter or situation not specifically regulated or determined herein shall automatically be the subject of the judgment and discretion of the Race Directors and Committee.
+Their decisions made alone or in cooperation with the The Catalina Classic Paddleboard Association, Inc., as the case may be, with respect to those matters or things as to which this body of rules is silent, shall be binding and final.

 There shall be no waiver of any provision or portion thereof embodied in these rules.
-Rescission or modification duly made of the rules herein shall in no wise be construed as a waiver.
-Rescission and/or modification of the rules herein shall be effectuated only by the adoption of such proposals by two-thirds of the members of the Race Committee together with the sanction of the The Catalina Classic Paddleboard Association, Inc. The presence of two-thirds of the total membership of the said Race Committee at any meeting shall constitute a voting quorum for these purposes.
+Rescission or modification duly made of the rules herein shall in no way be construed as a waiver.
+Rescission and/or modification of the rules herein shall be effectuated only by the adoption of such proposals by two-thirds of the Race Directors together with the sanction of the Catalina Classic Paddleboard Association, Inc. The presence of two-thirds of the total membership of the said Race Directors at any meeting shall constitute a voting quorum for these purposes.

 (A) 18 years of age or older (copy of birth certificate may be required).

-(B) Paddler must provide own escort boat; said boat must meet Committee minimum standards of Radio and Compass.
+(C) Paddler must provide own escort boat; said boat must meet Committee minimum standards of Radio and Compass-USCG approved safety gear.

 (B) A Stock Class Race

 An official and recognized competition between competitors shall exist only within each class.
 There are no separate age or gender groups.